JiahongChen/multiGPU/README.md

-# PyTorch on Multi GPUs
+# Running PyToch moodel on multiple GPUs
 Test code for using multiple GPU via pytorch.
 Codes are mainly from [https://pytorch.org/tutorials/beginner/blitz/data_parallel_tutorial.html]

 You can find the environment setup for mutiple GPUs on this [repo](https://github.com/JiahongChen/Set-up-deep-learning-frameworks-with-GPU-on-Google-Cloud-Platform).